KPMGE/LaserCraft/api/README.md

 ```

 ## Api routes
-For now there are only 2 routes on this api, there's a `/healthcheck` one, for
+For now there are only 3 routes on this api, there's a `/healthcheck` one, for
 checking if the api is up and a `/img` route for processing an image.
+And
+finally, a `/engrave` one for sending the gcode to the engraving machine.